nllz/IRTF-HRPC/draft-research.md

 ### DNS

 The Domain Name System (DNS) {{RFC1035}}, provides service discovery capabilities, and provides a mechanism to associate human readable names with services.
 The DNS system is organized around a set of independently operated 'Root Servers' run by organizations around the web which enact ICANN's policy by answering queries for which organizations have been delegated to manage registration under each Top Level Domain (TLD).
 Top Level domains are maintained and determined by ICANN.
 These namespaces encompass several classes of services.
-The initial name spaces including ‘.Com’ and ‘.Net’, provide common spaces for expression of ideas, though their policies are enacted through US based companies.
+The initial name spaces including '.Com' and '.Net', provide common spaces for expression of ideas, though their policies are enacted through US based companies.
 Other name spaces are delegated to specific nationalities, and may impose limits designed to focus speech in those forums both to promote speech from that nationality, and to comply with local limits on expression and social norms.
-Finally, the system has recently been expanded with additional generic and sponsored name spaces, for instance ‘.travel’ and ‘.ninja’, which are operated by a range of organizations which may independently determine their registration policies.
+Finally, the system has recently been expanded with additional generic and sponsored name spaces, for instance '.travel' and '.ninja', which are operated by a range of organizations which may independently determine their registration policies.
 This new development has both positive and negative implications in terms of enabling human rights.
 Some individuals argue that it undermines the right to freedom of expression because some of these new gtlds have restricted policies on registration and particular rules on hate speech content.
 Others argue that precisely these properties are positive because they enable certain (mostly minority) communities to build safer spaces for association, thereby enabling their right to freedom of association.
 An often mentioned example is an application like .gay.

 DNS has significant privacy issues per {{RFC7626}}.
 Most notable the lack of encryption to limit the visibility of requests for domain resolution from intermediary parties, and a limited deployment of DNSSEC to provide authentication, allowing the client to know that they received a correct, "authoritative", answer to a query.

 Authentication through DNSSEC creates a validation path for records.
 This authentication protects against forged or manipulated DNS data.
 As such DNSSEC protects the directory look-up and makes hijacking of a session harder.
 This is important because currently interference with the operation of the DNS is becoming one of the central mechanisms used to block access to websites.
 This interference limits both the freedom of expression of the publisher to offer their content, and the freedom of assembly for clients to congregate in a shared virtual space.
 Even though DNSSEC doesn't prevent censorship, it makes it clear that the returned information is not the information that was requested, which contributes to the right to security and increases trust in the network.

 #### Removal of records

 There have been a number of cases where the records for a domain are removed from the name system due to real-world events.
 Examples of this removal includes the 'seizure' of wikileaks {{bbc-wikileaks}} and the names of illegally operating gambling operations by the United States ICE unit, which compelled the US-based registry in charge of the .com TLD to hand ownership of those domains over to the US government.
-The same technique has been used in Libya to remove sites in violation of "our Country’s Law and Morality (which) do not allow any kind of pornography or its promotion." {{techyum}}
+The same technique has been used in Libya to remove sites in violation of "our Country's Law and Morality (which) do not allow any kind of pornography or its promotion." {{techyum}}

 At a protocol level, there is no technical auditing for name ownership, as in alternate systems like {{namecoin}}.
 As a result, there is no ability for users to differentiate seizure from the legitimate transfer of name ownership, which is purely a policy decision of registrars.
 While DNSSEC addresses network distortion events described below, it does not tackle this problem.